Uruvam: Casting

 Mohan accepted the offer of the protagonist and hoped for a fresh lease on his career.
 Pallavi signed on for this new project with G. M. Kumar, who acted in two of his previous films.
 R. P. Viswam would have a vital role of a Swamy and was also responsible for the dialogue.
 The newcomer Arasavarathan would essay the role as Pallavi's husband, while Jayamala would play Mohan's wife.
 Three different cinematographers: K. Rajpreeth, Ilavarasan and Dhayal handle the camera, K. A. Balan was signed up as the art director, while A. P. Manivannan took up the post of the editor.

 Filming

 The film was made on low budget, G. M. Kumar shot the film with three different units, each unit consisting of an assistant director and a cinematographer: S. Govindaraj with K. Rajpreeth, S. Selvakumar with Ilavarasan and D. Narayanamoorthy with Dhayal.
 G. M. Kumar managed to complete the film within 12 days.
 The film did not include any fight sequences.
 Ilaiyaraaja provided mainly the background music and composed only one song.
 The film was heavily censored by the censor board, which gave the film an "A" certificate, an adult rating, due to its "mix of soft porn and hard horror".

+Reception

+N. Krishnaswamy of The Indian Express wrote, "The proceedings are sometimes terrifying, even repulsive, and are surely not meant for the soft hearted.
+Kumar resorts to a mix of soft porn and hard horror".
+Sundarji of Kalki wrote even though it is inspired from American films like The Exorcist, it is not the kind of building up fear slowly, its kind of horror standing behind the door and suddenly appearing.
+Therefore the initial fear in the beginning gradually becomes normal and becomes like that is it.